golo-lang/golo-lang.github.io/_posts/2013-04-12-golo-news-roundup-2.md

 * Philippe Charriere [experimented with a script / class loading tool called JGolo](https://github.com/k33g/jgolo).
 It clearly shows how easy it is to embed Golo.

-* Yannick Loiseau [posted a very good article (in French) to explain functional programming terminology](http://yloiseau.net/articles/functionnal/).
+* Yannick Loiseau [posted a very good article (in English and French) to explain functional programming terminology](http://yloiseau.net/articles/functionnal/).
 Lambda, closures, partial application, currying... they are all explained in simple terms with examples in Python, OCaml, JavaScript... and Golo!

 Stay tuned for more Golo news!
 Feel-free to share interesting news that we could have missed.